-How to Build a Website?
+How to Create a Website?
 10 Easy Steps for Business Owners

 Building your own website for the first time can seem tough.
 Lucky for you, BrandSnag is here to help!
-Learn How to Build a Website for Your Business in 10 Easy Steps.
+Learn How to Create a Website for Your Business in 10 Easy Steps.

 Whether you're a small business owner, a large enterprise, or a freelancer just starting out, a website is essential for your company.
 A website helps improve discoverability, builds online presence, and encourages growth over time.
 In fact, most people are going to search for a business online before ever visiting a retail location.
 Without a website, you're missing a large portion of potential customers simply because you're not online.